Section 01

 • Sendoso gifting triggered on microsite engagement.

-• SDR sequences activated on tier-one 6sense intent threshold.
+• BDR sequences activated on tier-one 6sense intent threshold.

 • AE outreach with account-specific one-pagers.